nexus-codes/Scoop-Spotify/README.md

   instead of the spicetify-cli installation directory.
 - Installing or updating any of the packages in this bucket automatically applies the Spicetify configuration and preserves BlockTheSpot if it is installed.
+- Extension managers such as [spicetify-marketplace](https://github.com/CharlieS1103/spicetify-marketplace) can be installed  with it's installation instructions nativeley.
+Use `spicetify-apply` instead of `spicetify apply` as always after installation
 - All Spicetify packages apart from spicetify-cli depend on spicetify-cli.
 - `--purge` or `-p` should be used to fully uninstall all packages apart from `blockthespot`, `google-spicetify` and `spicetify-themes`.